kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

 Video team as a software engineer.
 I used many of the tips in this guide and added a few new ones.

-In addition, I have interviewed 35ish technical candidates, so I have seen the interview process from both the candidate and interviewer's perspective.
+In addition, I interview technical candidates, so I have seen the interview process from both the candidate and interviewer's perspective.

 **Finding Jobs**